orangecms/freebsd-meteor-tutorial/README.md

+## About
+This is a tutorial on running Meteor applications on FreeBSD servers, e.g. [droplets on DigitalOcean](https://www.digitalocean.com/company/blog/presenting-freebsd-how-we-made-it-happen/).
+If they accept it, DigitalOcean might publish this article in their tutorials area as well.
+But first of all I want it to be available to people, regardless of the hosting platform, so kudos to GitHub for simply allowing this. :)

 ## Introduction

 Meteor works with legacy Node.js (v0.10.x).
 The pkg repository, however, offers the latest version.

+## Prerequisites on the server

 ### Research
 Let's consult Google.
-We end up in (https://forums.freebsd.org/threads/52004/)[the FreeBSD forums].
+We end up in [the FreeBSD forums](https://forums.freebsd.org/threads/52004/).

-So there is (http://www.freshports.org/www/npm)[a port for npm] (a description how to build a package).
+So there is [a port for npm](http://www.freshports.org/www/npm) (a description how to build a package).

 ### Preparation
 First things first.
-We need to upgrade the ports tree, so let's (https://www.freebsd.org/doc/handbook/ports-using.html)[RTFM] how to do that again.
+We need to upgrade the ports tree, so let's [RTFM](https://www.freebsd.org/doc/handbook/ports-using.html) how to do that again.

 Assuming we already had a tree:
 ```bash